CIML-bioinformatic/JPGlab_LysoDC/README.md

         ├── excluded_cells_LowUMINb.txt         #(this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_LowUMINb.txt)
         └── excluded_cells_proliferation.txt    #(this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_proliferation.txt)

+#### Output
+This step output a loom file containing the Velocyto analysis of the bam file produced by CellRanger (see above).
+It also produce a file containg the result of cell clustering.

+**Important note:** The clustering in this step is performed thanks to the package Pagoda2, using the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'multilevel community' method.
+This method is based on a Louvain clustering with maximization of the cluster modularity.
+This method is not fully reproducible because it is sensitive to the initial coonditions (for instance, the order of the list of nodes that may be different on different computer/CPU/memory management).
+We observed that run on different computers, the clustering result may vary (different number of clusters and/or different cell to cluster assignation).
+To allow reproducibility of our results, we provide the cluster/cell assignation table in an output file (see below).

+Since we use these clusters to identify new series of cells that we remove from analysis in the next steps (see methods in the article), to reproduce the exact same results as the ones presented in our article, you have to use this clusters file as input in the next step.

+#### Execution
-**__Execution:__** To run the step5, you need to execute two analysis.
+To run the step5, you need to execute two analysis.
 The first one produce the loom file containing the information about spliced and unspliced RNA.
 It is a python script provided by Velocyto.
 The second analysis takes this loom file as input and produces the RNA velocity analysis as an HTML report.

-#### 1. Launch Velocyto to produce the loom file
+** 1. Launch Velocyto to produce the loom file**

 First ensure the script $WORKING_DIR/src/step5/execute_velocito.sh have execution rights by typing the following command: